Kunull/Writeups/docs/Microcorruption/Sydney.md

 > continue
 ```

-Next, let's reset the program.
+Next, let's reset the program, and repeat the steps.

 ```text title="Debugger Console"
 > reset